Outdoor Furniture

 Two cushions included, plus a side pocket

 The cushions aren’t afterthoughts.
 Y-STOP includes both a seat and a back cushion, which removes a follow-up purchase most buyers forget to budget for.
-If you’ve priced separate outdoor cushions recently, you know that even basic options run $30 to $60.
+If you’ve priced separate outdoor cushions recently, you know that even basic options.
 Getting them in the box at this price point matters.

 The side pocket is a small thing that turns out to be useful.
 Phone, sunscreen, a book.
 It’s positioned well and doesn’t pull the chair out of shape.